SteeltoeOSS/Documentation/docs/welcome/common-steps.md

 You can use the `dotnet` CLI to [build and locally publish](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-publish) the application for the framework and runtime to which you want to deploy the application:

-* Linux with .NET Core: `dotnet publish -f netcoreapp2.1 -r ubuntu.14.04-x64`
+* Linux with .NET Core: `dotnet publish -f netcoreapp3.1 -r ubuntu.14.04-x64`
-* Windows with .NET Core: `dotnet publish -f netcoreapp2.1 -r win10-x64`
+* Windows with .NET Core: `dotnet publish -f netcoreapp3.1 -r win10-x64`
-* Windows with .NET Platform: `dotnet publish -f net461 -r win10-x64`

 >NOTE: Starting with .NET Core 2.0, the `dotnet publish` command automatically restores dependencies for you.
 Running `dotnet restore` explicitly is not generally required.